null

 3. There are ugly brown spots on my lawn.

 Okay, to be honest, this one's a little more complicated, because there are several things that could be causing the spots.
 Possible culprits range from grubs or fungus to foot traffic, weed dieback, and dog urine.
-So, before you grab a product and start spreading or spraying, it's important to identify what the problem is.
+So, before you grab a product and start spreading or spraying to fix patches in your grass, it's important to identify what the problem is.

 4. I think there are grubs in my lawn.

 If you've spotted more than a few fat, C-shaped grubs in your soil when digging, you'll need to take action.
 Here's the lifecycle: Beetles emerge in early summer, feed on plants, then lay eggs in the soil.
 The eggs hatch in late summer as grubs, and then go to town eating plant and grass roots.
 The best way to stop this cycle is to treat the lawn before the grubs hatch.
 This means applying ScottsĀ® GrubExĀ® in spring or early summer.
 Simply set and fill your spreader and apply it to a dry lawn, following the directions on the label, then water to activate the product.
-To learn more about controlling grubs in your lawn, check out How to Control Lawn Grubs.
+To learn more about controlling grubs in your lawn, check out How to Get Rid of Grubs in Your Lawn.

 5. The weeds are out of control.

 From dollarweed and dandelions to oxalis, crabgrass, creeping Charlie, and more, weeds are the bane of any self-respecting lawn caretaker.
 If you've got a particular problem with crabgrass, refer to the next section, but for all other weed problems, here's what you need to know.
 You can help avoid the issue in the first place by maintaining the overall health of your grass.
 To do that, follow these mowing tips, give your lawn just the right amount of water, and fertilize your grass regularly.
-If weed problems show up anyway, use ScottsĀ® Turf BuilderĀ® Weed & Feed3* to feed grass while controlling weeds, or use ScottsĀ® Spot Weed Control for Lawns if you have just a few to manage.
+If weed problems show up anyway, use ScottsĀ® Turf BuilderĀ® Weed & Feed5* to feed grass while controlling weeds.

 6. I've got crabgrass in my lawn.